Ford Taurus (fifth generation): Interior

-As with the exterior, the interior of the 5G Taurus is largely carried over from the Five Hundred with subtle differences such as darker simulated woodgrain and new steering wheel.
+As with the exterior, the interior of the 5G Taurus is largely carried over from the Five Hundred with subtle differences such as darker simulated woodgrain and revised steering wheel.
 Ford relocated the wiper switch from the left side (as with the Five Hundred) to the turn signal stalk on the right side, as has been the design of every Taurus since its 1986 introduction.

-The interior featured a revised radio faceplate with chrome trim around the buttons, a new double-tiered bin in the center console, and a new shifter design.
+The interior featured a revised radio faceplate with chrome trim around the buttons, revised shifter design and revised double-tiered clamshell center console, A two-tier clamshell center console, where the cover can be opened to expose the upper tier, a 10.75 cu. ft. storage bin where opening both lid and upper storage bin gives access to a second, larger storage area offering secure.
+The center console comes with a new auxiliary audio input jack and an additional power point.
 Notably, the 5G Taurus features Ford's SYNC system, developed by Microsoft, which accepts voice commands and can connect the driver's cell phones and MP3 players to the car, while organizing personal information.

 Models and engines

 The 5G Taurus was offered in SE, SEL, and Limited trim levels.
 The SE retailed around $24,000 US$, with the middle option SEL at $26,000 and the Limited at $30,000.
 This generation of Taurus uses the 263-hp 3.5-L Duratec 35 V6, which replaces the 203 hp Duratec 30 3.0-L V6.
-The Five Hundred/Freestyle's ZF-Batavia CVT, which had a maximum torque capacity of 221 lbft, is also replaced with a Ford-GM joint venture six-speed automatic capable of withstanding the Duratec 35s additional torque.
+The Five Hundred/Freestyle's ZF-Batavia CVT, which had a maximum torque capacity of 221 lbft, is also replaced with a Ford-GM joint venture six-speed automatic capable of withstanding the Duratec 35's additional torque.
 The Aisin AW six-speed automatic that was used on FWD Five Hundred and Montegos was also replaced by the GM-Ford 6-speed automatic transmission.